Elements of the immune system: cytokines and co.

 IL-6

-Release is increased approx. 100-fold in response to strong and long muscle stress (6 hours).
-Maximum release at the end of the muscle stress, followed by a rapid decline.
+Release increased approx. 100-fold in response to heavy and prolonged muscle strain (6 hours).
+Maximum release at the end of muscle strain, followed by a rapid decline.
 Release partly from muscle cells themselves.
-Sustained training causes a reduction in IL6 release during exercise.
-IL-6 probably regulates immunological and metabolic responses to exercise via the liver, adipose tissue, HPA axis and leukocytes.
+Prolonged training causes a reduction in IL-6 release during exercise.
+IL-6 probably regulates immunological and metabolic responses to exercise via the liver, adipose tissue, the HPA axis and leukocytes.
 1- Receptors:

 - IL-6R, only on liver cells and leukocytes